 Which non-toxic cleaners are best for the shower stall?
 The answer is of course: it depends.
 Are you giving a basically clean shower a quick wipe over?
 Or scrubbing a filthy shower?
 Or somewhere in between – perhaps spring cleaning a just-okay shower?
 Or do you have a mould problem?
 Read on, to find the answers to all these issues.

 For your basic wipe down, I use a microfiber cloth and just clean as I go (ie a quick wipe down while I’m in the shower).
-My cloth of choice is the Norwex enviro-cloth, which is basically their general purpose cloth.
-I’m sure other quality microfiber cloths would be similarly effective (but I haven’t personally tried them).
+My cloth of choice is the Norwex envirocloth, which is basically their general purpose cloth.
+I’m sure other high quality microfiber cloths would be similarly effective (but I haven’t personally tried them).
 I have tried cheap supermarket ones, and not been impressed with the results.

 For a daily clean I don’t use anything but the cloth, but if you don’t have microfiber you can use my DIY citrus-vinegar spray (as long as you don’t ave natural stone tiles, such as slate) with a regular cloth, and squeegee the shower glass after use.

 I also use my disinfectant vinegar spray from time to time (the recipe is on the non-toxic cleaning printables and in the book, but the important thing is that it has a vinegar base and includes clove oil and tea tree oil, all of which inhibit mould), mostly just as a lazy way to inhibit mould growth.
 I just spray and leave it on there.